MinSeok-Pons-Kim/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am an applied scientist II at Amazon Alexa AI.
+I am an applied scientist II at Amazon AGI.
 I work on overcoming imbalanced and scarce real-world data for large language model based conversational AI.
 Throughout my research, I have studied various kinds of topics to help AI deal with real-world problems.
 Specifically, I am interested in advancing AI to better serve people, such as in recommender systems or AI assistants that became more than essential in everyday life.